Feeding and Caring for a Cat with No Teeth

 How Does a Cat With No Teeth Eat?

-The good news is that although dental problems may require the removal of teeth, your cat will likely feel and eat better.
-Once painful diseased teeth are removed, the associated inflammation and resulting pain are resolved; this leads to improved eating behavior.
+The good news is that although dental problems may require the removal of teeth, your cat will feel and eat better!
+Once painful, diseased teeth are removed, the associated inflammation and resulting pain are resolved; this leads to improved eating behavior.

 Feeding a Cat with No Teeth

 Surprisingly, many cats will continue to eat their usual dry food or without any teeth.
-Other recommended food choices for cats with no teeth include softened kibble (this can be accomplished by adding hot water or hot chicken broth to dry kibble and letting it soak for a few minutes) and canned food.
+Other recommended food choices for cats with no teeth include softened kibble (this can be accomplished by adding warm water or chicken broth to dry kibble and letting it soak for a few minutes).
+Canned food is another good option.

 It is a good idea to offer your cat a few varieties of food and treats to find what they like best.
 It is important to remember when feeding treats, to make sure they are smaller in size and easy to swallow as your cat will not be chewing them.